 |(Paris not Cambridge) Copyright A. Barake 2014|

-I know that the English call public schools that way because traditionally they were being contrasted with private home schooling, and that the apparent contradiction with our North American "private / public school" meaning is an accident of history.
+I know that the English use the term "public schools" that way because traditionally they were being contrasted with private home schooling, and that the apparent contradiction with our North American private/public school meaning is an accident of history.
 But it must be pointed out that despite the forgotten use, the naming is not likely to change, tradition is akin to snobbery, it is the listener that must remember to internally translate the convoluted meaning, the idiom will remain.
 But on to my rant about other such peculiarly English things.

 This theme comes from my current interest in the novels and life of Baron Snow of Leicester, a.k.a.
 Sir Charles, a.k.a.
 C.P.
 Snow, novelist, civil servant, self-promoter, polemicist, and self-appointed sage on science versus the arts.

 I must begin by saying that I have not thrown out his novels from my bookshelf despite 25 years of wanting to.
 In fact I keep re-reading them, especially The Masters and The Affair, both Cambridge-based lessons in closed door-politics.
 I remember thinking when I first read them that it must very tiring to live in such a society since for every word spoken, there seems to be ten or twenty unsaid.
 This is not to say that there is no dialog in the books, there is, and it can be entertaining, but there is far more "telling" and judging, from the point of view of the author's alter-ego Lewis Eliot.

 Why do I continue to be fascinated and drawn back to these grey amorality plays?

 It is not because of the writing.
 It is stilted and repetitive, and as F.R.
 Leavis, a fellow member of this Cambridge coterie pointedly and accurately said in his famous vicious public and published attack on Snow, the chapters seems to be put together by a computer called Charlie.